2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Candidates must be fluent English-speakers.
 They should be mature, responsible, open-minded, articulate, resourceful, motivated, and flexible.
 They should show initiative and be collaborative with their peers, co-teachers, and members of the school community where they are placed.

 Candidates must be able to adapt and thrive within a variety of cultural environments.
 This may mean dealing with the challenges of living in a less comfortable setting than they are used to.
-Candidates must be willing and able to physically and mentally adjust to work in the Indonesian cultural context and educational context, which may differ greatly from the American one.
-Candidates, for instance, may be asked to teach in a rural setting without many urban conveniences.
+Candidates must be willing and able to physically and mentally adjust to work in the Indonesian cultural and educational context.
+For instance, they may be assigned to teach in a rural setting without many urban conveniences.

-Candidates should be interested in and curious about learning Indonesian history, culture, language, local values and norms.
+It is assumed that candidates will be interested in learning basic aspects of Indonesian history, culture, language, local values and norms.

 ETAs cannot be accompanied by dependents.